OreBoia/Java7EE_1Z0-900/Dispense/Oracle_Exam_Simulation_Quiz_3.md

 ### Question 65

-Which HTTP status code indicates unauthorized access?
+Which HTTP status code indicates forbidden access (authenticated but not authorized)?

 - a) 400
 - b) 401